Eddie Murphy's 'Coming 2 America' to debut on Amazon in March 2021 | Entertainment

 Eddie Murphy's 'Coming 2 America' to debut on Amazon in March 2021

 Amazon Studios has acquired the worldwide rights for Eddie Murphy's much-awaited movie "Coming 2 America" .
-The studio announced on Friday that it bought the film, a sequel to John Landis' 1988 comedy "Coming to America" , from Paramount Pictures, reported Variety.
+In a statement, the studio said that it bought the film, a sequel to John Landis' 1988 comedy "Coming to America" , from Paramount Pictures.

 The film will release on streamer Amazon Prime Video on March 5, 2021.
 The first film focused on Prince Akeem (Murphy), from the fictional African nation of Zamunda, who comes to New York, and gets a job at a McDonald's while trying to find a life partner.